boming0529/AWS_EC2_USER_DATA/readme.md

 ## Scripts Included

-- `ebs_mount.sh`: This script mounts an EBS volume to the EC2 instance.
+- `setup_ebs_mount.sh`: This script mounts an EBS volume to the EC2 instance.
 - `setup_node.sh`: This script installs Node.js and Yarn on the EC2 instance.
 - `setup_docker.sh`: This script installs Docker on the EC2 instance.
 - `setup_postgres_client.sh`: This script installs postgresql client on the EC2 instance.